EventSaucePHP/EventSauce/docs/docs/advanced/rebuilding-projections.md

 ---

 Rebuilding projections is one of the more complicated subjects in event sourcing.
-EventSauce takes a uncommon approach to tackle this
+EventSauce takes an uncommon approach to tackle this
 problem: it **does not** tackle the problem.

 Generic rebuild tooling is very complex and imposes some additional